SAP/spartacus-docs/_pages/order-lib.md

 # Backwards compatibility for existing apps by default

 By default, if you upgrade to 4.2 from 4.x, the order library will not be used.
 Instead, your app will continue to use the old/current order related code.
-The non-lib ordr code is still present in Spartacus and will onoly be removed in 5.0.
+The non-lib order code is still present in Spartacus and will only be removed in 5.0.
 This allows Spartacus 4.2 to be backwards compatible with previous 4.x versions.

 # Order lib used in new Spartcus Apps.